-If three (3) or more persons are hospitalized or an employee death occurs, call your human resources office immediately upon notifying a supervisor.
+If one (1) or more persons are hospitalized, an employee death occurs, an employee suffers an amputation, or loses an eye call your human resources office or Safety Director immediately upon notifying a supervisor.

 In all other cases follow the reporting process as shown below when an employee is injured while performing his or her duties.